 2. Determine Construction Budgeting

 One of the essential preconstruction stages is deciding on your project budget.
 Estimating the project’s cost ensures that your client can afford the modifications the architect and engineers would make.
 Preconstruction budgeting is also critical to ensure your project avoids unnecessary expenses and potential delays.
-Planning a budget also helps you prioritize phases and create a schedule.
+Planning a budget for construction costs also helps you prioritize phases and create a schedule.

 Contractors and other planners involved in the construction process must consider several costs when designing a budget.
 These expenses include: